-Montenegro: Loan agreement for HPP Perucica revitalization signed with KfW Bank22.
-September 2019. / SEE Energy News
+Montenegro: Loan agreement for HPP Perucica revitalization signed with KfW Bank, SEE Energy News

 Montenegrin power utility EPCG and German KfW Bank have signed a loan agreement worth 33 million euros.
 The proceeds of the loan will be used for the modernization of hydropower plant Perucica.